Lawrence Tierney: Off-screen troubles

 In January 1973, he was stabbed in a bar fight on the West Side of Manhattan.
 Two years later, Tierney was questioned by New York City police in connection with the apparent suicide of a 24-year-old woman who had jumped from the window of her high-rise apartment.
-Tierney told police "I had just gotten there, and she just went out the window."
-He never was arrested or charged with the young woman's death.
-The apparent suicide closely resembles the death of Rosa, played by Allene Roberts in the 1951 film The Hoodlum.
-Tierney’s Vincent Lubeck, the hoodlum of the title, is suspected of driving Rosa into throwing herself off a roof shortly after talking to Lubeck.
+Tierney told police, "I had just gotten there, and she just went out the window."
+He was never arrested or charged with the young woman's death.

 In July 1991, during the filming of Reservoir Dogs, Tierney shot at his nephew in a drunken rage at his Hollywood apartment, and was arrested and jailed.
-He was released for a day from the jail to continue filming, as recounted by the film's director Quentin Tarantino in an interview.
-As a result, Tarantino never again worked with or hired Tierney to act in his films.
+He was released for one day to continue filming, as recounted by the film's director Quentin Tarantino in an interview.
+Tarantino never again worked with or hired Tierney to act in his films.

+Tierney’s Reservoir Dogs co-star Chris Penn recounted an incident in which Tierney stole a table lamp from a restaurant they were eating at for no apparent reason and showed it off to Penn while the two drove in Penn’s car.

+Wil Wheaton recalled that while filming an episode of Star Trek: The Next Generation in 1987, Tierney mocked the 15-year-old Wheaton for not playing football in school and belittled him with homophobic slurs.

+The Simpsons showrunners and writers Josh Weinstein and Bill Oakley stated on Twitter numerous incidents regarding Tierney’s voice recording session for the show in 1995, including "terrorizing" the writers and staff and making strange demands for his role, such as insisting he voice the entire performance with a Southern accent.

+In December 1990, during the filming of Season 2, episode 3 of Seinfeld, Jason Alexander and Jerry Seinfeld caught Tierney in the act of trying to steal a knife from the set.
+When Seinfeld confronted him, Tierney began to laugh nervously and jokingly pretended he would stab Seinfeld while imitating the music from the film Psycho.
+The entire crew was uncomfortable with Tierney following the incident, prompting Seinfeld not to hire Tierney again.
+Julia Louis-Dreyfus complimented Tierney’s performance on the show but stated he was a “total nutjob.”

 Personal life and death

-With much of his career and personal life repeatedly embroiled in legal problems and hampered by chronic alcoholism, Tierney elected to never marry despite having several short-term relationships with a number of women in the 1940s, '50s and '60s.
+With much of his career and personal life repeatedly embroiled in legal problems and hampered by chronic alcoholism, Tierney never married despite having several short-term relationships with a number of women in the 1940s, 1950s and 1960s.
 He did, however, father a daughter named Elizabeth who was born in 1961.

-Both of Tierney's younger brothers preceded him in death, Edward dying in 1983 and Gerard (actor Scott Brady) in 1985.
-On February 26, 2002, at age 82, Lawrence Tierney died in his sleep of pneumonia in a Los Angeles nursing home, where he had been residing for nearly two years.
+Both of Tierney's younger brothers preceded him in death, Edward dying in 1983 and Gerard (known by his stage name Scott Brady) in 1985.
+Tierney died in his sleep of pneumonia in a Los Angeles nursing home on February 26, 2002, at age 82.
+He had been residing there for about a year after suffering another debilitating stroke.